-GambleAware is an independent charity

-(Charity No. England & Wales 1093910,

-Scotland (SC049433) that champions a

-public health approach to preventing

-gambling harms.
-GambleAware is a

-commissioner of integrated prevention,

-education and treatment services on a

-national scale, with over £40 million of grant funding under active management.
+GambleAware is an independent charity (Charity No. England & Wales 1093910, Scotland (SC049433) that champions a public health approach to preventing gambling harms.
+GambleAware is a commissioner of integrated prevention, education and treatment services on a national scale, with over £40 million of grant funding under active management.

-For further information about the content of this document please contact: commissioning@gambleaware.org
+For further information about the content of the report please contact info@gambleaware.org